LiliamBuild and Guide

 • Permanently reduces the Health pool of enemies hit by S3.

-• ST and AoE Stun apply regardless of Effect ACC.
+• ST and AoE Stun apply regardless of ACC.

 • Immune to all Hard CCs and negative Turn meter manipulation.